WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 ![Classifier metrics](/images/post/spinning-up-a-wallaroo-cluster-is-easy/work_on_normal_node.png)

 Looking good.
-All that's left for us to do is wait till the job completes and we receive our zipped data onto our disk.
+All that's left for us to do is wait until the job completes and we receive our zipped data onto our disk.